karishmacarterjohnson/export-learn/README.md

 install requirements using
 `pip install -r requirements.txt`

-create an environment file in the `export-learn` directory using `touch .env`
+create an environment file in the 'export-learn' directory using `touch .env`

 within the .env file, include the following: